fattymango/px-take-home/README.md

 BenchmarkBufferReader/SpecificRange_FullRange-8                      	      37	  32366249 ns/op	172719325 B/op	  500046 allocs/op
 ```

-####Process Group
+#### Process Group

-When the app receives a Signal(SIGTERM, SIGINT, etc), go runtime will close all the running sub-processes, without the app knowing.
+When the app receives a Signal(SIGTERM, SIGINT, etc), go runtime will close all the running sub-processes, without the app knowing,
-To fix this, we can use `os/signal` package to listen to the signal and close the sub-processes.
+to fix this, we can use `os/signal` package to listen to the signal and close the sub-processes.
 ```go
 func main() {
 	quit := make(chan os.Signal, 1)